Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include debt reduction, operational improvements, and investments in sustainable mining practices.
+Recent Initiatives: Recent initiatives could include investments in new technologies, expansion of mining operations, or strategic acquisitions.

 Summary